 Clear out the dead wood:

 Once you’ve followed all your potential employers, your Twitter feed might start to become increasingly busy.
 If you haven’t got time to scroll through hundreds of updates every day, have a look at the people you’re following.
 We’ve all made the mistake of following amusing accounts which now result in viral spam and clickbait.
 Unfollowing someone only takes a second but could save you loads of time in the long run.
-If you really can’t bear to lose all that humour, consider making another Twitter profile, and separating work and social accounts.
+If you really can’t bear to lose all that humor, consider making another Twitter profile, and separating work and social accounts.
 That way you can have all the career-relevant information in one place.

 Tweet about what you do: